deepaksreeram/Vigilance-Q/README.md

 3. Click Clone Solution.
 4. Connect your GitHub account and provide the repository URL: [Vigilance Q](https://github.com/deepaksreeram/Vigilance-Q)
 5. Click clone.
 When the permission pop-up appears, click Allow.
-6. Wait for cloning to finish — this can take a few minutes depending on solution size.
+6. Wait for cloning to finish.
+This can take a few minutes depending on solution size.

 ### 5.3 Resolve Validation Errors

 Once cloning completes, the solution will typically show validation errors.
 Resolve them in this order:

-1. **Connections** — reconnect/re-authenticate Data Fabric and Outlook Connections.
+1. **Connections** - reconnect/re-authenticate Data Fabric and Outlook Connections.
-2. **Indexes** — recreate the index used for context grounding/rule documents (see 5.4 below).
+2. **Indexes** - recreate the index used for context grounding/rule documents (see 5.4 below).
-3. **Entities** — create or refresh Data Fabric entities flagged as missing/out of sync.
+3. **Entities** - create or refresh Data Fabric entities flagged as missing/out of sync.
 4. Open the Case Plan in Maestro and check for any remaining validation errors.
-5. **Action App User Assignment** — From within the Case Plan, open the Properties of each Action App (Data Review & Verification, Evidence Validation, and Quality Review), navigate to Assignment, and assign a user to each app.
+5. **Action App User Assignment** - From within the Case Plan, open the Properties of each Action App (Data Review & Verification, Evidence Validation, and Quality Review), navigate to Assignment, and assign a user to each app.
 This must be completed before publishing; otherwise, human tasks will have no assigned user.

 ### 5.4 Import Data Fabric Schema, Sample Data & Context Grounding